dhabaleshwar/mynotes/networking.md

  nmap -A Target (Aggressive scan)

+ nmap -sV Tagert -oX scan.xml (For xml)

+ nmap -sV Tagert -oN scan (Normal/txt format)

+ ###### Open Nmap XML file

+Paste the below code and save it as script.vba.
+Then open it, your internet explorer will open.

+ CreateObject("InternetExplorer.Application").Visible=true

 #### Kali Commands
 sudo -l (To check all the permissions provided to the current user after using sudo command)